sigstore/sigstore-website/content/home.md

     column1:
       header: Key management and short-lived certificates
       imageAsset: /img/keys.svg
       text: Worried about leaked or lost keys?
-Sigstore's Cosign uses short-lived certificates to automatically generate the key pairs needed to sign and verify artifacts.
+Sigstore's Cosign can use ephemeral key material and short-lived certificates to sign and verify artifacts.
     column2:
       header: Transparent ledger technology
       imageAsset: /img/ledger.svg
       text: Sigstore's Rekor provides an immutable, tamper-resistant, transparent ledger of signatures and software metadata.
-Our public Rekor instance makes it easy to find and verify signatures, and check whether someone’s changed the source code, the build platform or the artifact repository.
-You can also create your own Rekor instance.
+Our public Rekor instance makes it easy to find and verify signatures, and detect changes to the source code, the build platform, or the artifact repository.
+You can also host your own Rekor instance.
     cardText: Sigstore streamlines how you digitally sign and verify components.
 Our automated tooling makes it   easy to trace your software back to the source.
 Sigstore is the easiest way to understand your software's chain of custody, and it is a great solution for all open source software producers and users.
     column3:
       header: Driven by our community